 So if you pay $1,000 a month, at the end of the first year you will have paid only $2,000 of the house price and $10,000 in interest.
 You will still owe about $98,000 on the house after paying $12,000.

 Some contracts for deed have interest-only payments.
-This means that none of your payment goes toward the house price.
+This means that none of your monthly payments go toward the house price.
 When your balloon payment is due, you still owe the whole cost of the home.

 Before you sign a contract for deed, call up some banks to compare the interest rate the seller offers you with the interest rate on a mortgage.
 If you can get a mortgage loan, it is usually better to buy your house with a mortgage than on a contract for deed.

 Make sure your contract for deed does not say that there is a penalty for paying off the contract early.
 Pre-payment is good because it lets you try to get a traditional mortgage and pay off the contract at any time.
-A contract for deed works best as a bridge to home ownership.
+A contract for deed can be a bridge to home ownership if the contract is fair.
 Use the time to work on repairing your credit so that you can qualify for a mortgage and pay off the contract for deed.

 For Home Buying Advice +